forgetevermysql/bias_correction_network_for_cc/README.md

 To test the model, run ```python3 test/test.py```.
 The test procedure can be configured by editing the value of the global variables at the beginning of the ```test.py``` file.

 # Reproduce the results
-The trained model has been uploaded to A. Please download the model folder and put it in the root directory with the following structure:
+The trained model has been uploaded to [figshare](https://doi.org/10.6084/m9.figshare.25574817).
+Please download the model folder and put it in the root directory with the following structure:
 ```commandline
 root
     trained_models